55UH8500, 60UH8500, 65UH8500, 75UH8500

-My advice is to use this local dimming feature at you own discretion and see what works best for you.
+My advice is to use this local dimming feature at your own discretion and see what works best for you.

 Note: The type of edge-lit local dimming used on the UH8500 is not the same and isn’t as effective as TVs that use full-array LED backlighting with local dimming, which places zones of LEDs directly behind the screen and allows for more precise dimming.

-Side angle viewing is very good on this TV thanks to its IPS panel and is idea for consumers who will have seating arrangements placed at wide angles from the TV’s screen.
-Color saturation and contrast loss at a 45 degree was practically undetectable.
+Side angle viewing is very good on this TV thanks to its IPS panel and is ideal for consumers who will have seating arrangements placed at wide angles from the TV screen.
+Color saturation and contrast loss at a 45-degree angle were practically undetectable.
 Moving out to extreme angles only reveals a very slight loss in the picture elements listed above.

 Motion blur control on sporting events appeared to be very good when set to either the Clear or Smooth settings.
 Motion was also fine with this feature turned off, so I left it off.
 I did not care for the Clear Plus setting which noticeably dims the picture image.